jmtilli/rlctrans/README.md

 switched mode power supplies, because full MOSFET and BJT simulation is not done, because transformer and inductor core losses are not modeled, and because the momentary high resistance at switch-on and switch-off times of MOSFETs is not modeled.
-Also further contributing to failure is the lack of nonlinear full Shockley diode simulation.
+Also further contributing to failure was the lack of nonlinear full Shockley diode simulation, but today Shockley diode equation is supported in the new diode model.

 Partial transformer support is present, but currently the count of transformers in a circuit is limited to 1 if using the old transformer model.
 For new